prakashlab/octopi-driver-board/README.md

 # octopi-driver-board
-Embedded software for Octopi Driver Board.
+Hardware and software for Octopi driver board.

+This repository contains the design files and embedded software sources for driver boards for the Octopi and Squid families of robotic microscopes.